 It’s a Marathon, Not a Sprint!

 Everyone goes through setbacks, but fortunately getting fit and active is a long-term effort – more like a marathon than of a sprint.
 If you stumble in a 100-meter race, you’re going to have a tough time.
 But stumble once in a marathon and you have plenty of time to recover and do great.

 If your resolution has stalled, just start over today!
 Write down today’s date and your restated fitness goals, and make it a March resolution instead.
 If 10,000 steps per day turned out to be too much, try reducing your immediate goals to 6,000 steps.
-Then increase this by 1,000 steps every month.
+Then increase this by 1,000 to 2,000 steps every month.
 If your goal was to eat better, today is the perfect day to restart your improved nutrition plan.